Blessed Mary Angela Truszkowska

 Mother Angela served as superior for many years until ill health forced her to resign at the age of 44.
 She watched the order grow and expand, including missions to the United States among the sons and daughters of Polish immigrants.

-Like Saints Francis of Assisi and Ignatius of Antioch, Saint Mary Angela experienced a conversion while convalescing from an illness.
+Like Saints Francis of Assisi and Ignatius of Antioch, Blessed Mary Angela experienced a conversion while convalescing from an illness.
 The Lord can use sickness as well as other situations to speak to the heart of an individual.
-This does not imply that God caused the illness; just that he used the opportunity to speak to Saint Angela’s heart.
+This does not imply that God caused the illness; just that he used the opportunity to speak to Blessed Angela’s heart.